 Diversion is an important means of seeking to prevent crime, including drug-related crime, both before and after a crime has been committed.
+What follows is an outline of how the implementation of Irish law has changed since 2000:

-- Following a youth justice review, the Irish Youth Justice Service (IYJS) was established in 2005 within the Department of Justice and Equality (DOJE) to oversee and support the operation of the youth justice system and provisions of the Children Act, 2001 (Irish Youth Justice Service 2019).
+- Following a youth justice review, the Irish Youth Justice Service (IYJS) was established in 2005 within the Department of Justice and Equality (DOJE) to oversee and support the operation of the youth justice system and provisions of the Children Act, 2001 (Irish Youth Justice Service 2019b).
 The main objective was to develop a coordinated partnership approach among agencies working in the youth justice system, with the aim of improving service delivery and reducing youth offending.
-Its responsibilities were to. - Develop a unified youth justice policy - Devise and develop a national strategy to deliver this policy and service.
-See Section T4.2 of this workbook for details on the most recent strategy. - o Link this strategy with other child-related strategies, where appropriate - Manage and develop children detention facilities

-- Manage the implementation of provisions of the Children Act, 2001 which relate to community sanctions, restorative justice conferencing, and diversion - o Coordinate service delivery at both national and local levels - Establish and support consultation and liaison structures with key stakeholders, including at local level, to oversee the delivery of this service and response, and - Develop and promote information sources for the youth justice sector to inform further strategies, policies and programmes (Irish Youth Justice Service 2005).
+Its responsibilities were to: - Develop a unified youth justice policy - Devise and develop a national strategy to deliver this policy and service (more details on this strategy can be found under the heading Youth Justice Strategy 2021-2027 in this section). - Link this strategy with other child-related strategies, where appropriate - Manage and develop children detention facilities - Manage the implementation of provisions of the Children Act, 2001 that relate to community sanctions, restorative justice conferencing, and diversion - o Coordinate service delivery at both national and local levels - Establish and support consultation and liaison structures with key stakeholders, including at local level, to oversee the delivery of this service and response, and - Develop and promote information sources for the youth justice sector to inform further strategies, policies and programmes (Irish Youth Justice Service 2005).

-The IYJS was later reorganised as a co-located office within the Department of Children and Youth Affairs (DCYA) and the DOJE, where the DCYA was responsible for the operation of detention facilities which are centralised at Oberstown Children Detention Campus, and the DOJE supported the operation of the Garda Juvenile Diversion Programme and related programmes and initiatives (Irish Youth Justice Service 2019a).
+The IYJS was later reorganised as a co-located office within the Department of Children and Youth Affairs (DCYA) and the DOJE, where the DCYA was responsible for the operation of detention facilities that are centralised at Oberstown Children Detention Campus (OCDC), and the DOJE supported the operation of the Garda Juvenile Diversion Programme and related programmes and initiatives (Irish Youth Justice Service 2019a).
 In October 2020, administration and ministerial functions related to youth justice were transferred from the DCYA to the DOJE (see S.I.
 No. 435/2020, Irish Statute Book).
 The DCYA is now known as the Department of Children, Equality, Disability, Integration and Youth.